I gave myself 3 liters of fluids yesterday up until about 3/4am.

 OMG this week was SO bananas!
 I can’t BELIEVE how fast this kid is working.
 Megan found this painter who is amazing.

-It all happened so fast, I didn’t even think through what kind of whites we needed.
+It all happened so fast, I didn’t even think through what kind of white painted we needed.

 I mean, literally, I was having a nervous breakdown around 10 days ago.
 Of course, I’m so scared about my dad.
 I don’t know why I can handle my own stuff better.
 But when he isn’t doing well, I really start to lose it.
 I’m used to him being strong, and we’ve both had so many hits the last few years that if he goes down, what does it mean for me?